Kayrnt/duckdb_mysql_scanner/README.md

 There are few additional named parameters:

-- `source_schema` the name of a non-standard schema name in Postgres to get tables from.
+- `source_schema` the name of a non-standard schema name in mysql to get tables from.
 Default is `public`.
 - `sink_schema` the schema name in DuckDB to create views.
 Default is `main`.
 - `overwrite` whether we should overwrite existing views in the target schema, default is `false`.
 - `filter_pushdown` whether filter predicates that DuckDB derives from the query should be forwarded to MySQL, defaults to `true`.